InputBlackBoxOutput/Line_Art_Creator/README.md

 5. Apply bilateral filter to remove more noise from the image
 <img src="images/readme/4_bilateral_filtered.png" height="300">

-6. Apply Canny filter to detect edges <br> **Note**:Edge detection is achieved mostly by the Sobel filter present in Canny filter <br>
+6. Use Canny edge detector to detect edges <br> **Note**:Edge detection is achieved mostly by the Sobel filter present in Canny edge detector <br>
+A parameter named alpha is utilized to setup the hysteresis levels <br>
 <img src="images/readme/5_edges.png" height="300">

 7. Use Guo-Hall thinning for skeletonizing the image